-The Partnership for the Homeless Statement on Extension of New York State’s Eviction Moratorium
+The Partnership to End Homelessness Statement on Extension of New York State’s Eviction Moratorium

-(New York, NY)—Áine Duggan, President and CEO of The Partnership for the Homeless, issued the following statement today after State legislators agreed to extend the newly expired eviction moratorium until early 2022.
+(New York, NY)—Áine Duggan, President and CEO of The Partnership to End Homelessness, issued the following statement today after State legislators agreed to extend the newly expired eviction moratorium until early 2022.

 “We applaud NYS advocacy and political leaders for their work to extend the current moratorium.